eowocki1/Team-17-Hackathon/README.md

 Several genes have been identified as being associated with breast cancer.
 The most well-known and studied include:

 a) BRCA1 and BRCA2: These tumor suppressor genes are the most common hereditary breast cancer genes.
 Expressed in many tissues, particularly during embryonic development and in adult breast and ovarian tissues.
 They play crucial roles in DNA repair and cell cycle regulation.
+In breast epithelial tissue, loss of function mutations lead to decreased expression or non-functional proteins.
+This impairs DNA repair, causing genomic instability, which contributes to cancer development.

 b) TP53: A tumor suppressor gene that regulates cell division and prevents tumor formation.
 Expressed in all tissues, with increased expression during cellular stress or DNA damage.
+Often mutated in breast epithelial cells, leading to loss of function or altered function.
+The mutated p53 fails to regulate the cell cycle and apoptosis, allowing damaged cells to survive and proliferate.

 c) PIK3CA: Often mutated in breast cancer, affecting cell growth and survival.
 Widely expressed in various tissues, playing a role in cell signaling and growth.
+Frequently mutated in breast cancer cells, leading to increased activity.
+Activating mutations result in increased cell survival and proliferation through the PI3K/AKT pathway.

 d) PTEN: Another tumor suppressor gene frequently mutated in breast cancer.
 Expressed in multiple tissues, regulating cell cycle and growth.
 Expressed in many epithelial tissues during development, playing a role in cell growth and differentiation.
+Frequently downregulated or lost in breast cancer cells, leading to uncontrolled activation of the PI3K/AKT pathway.
+This promotes cell survival and proliferation, contributing to tumor growth.

 e) HER2 (ERBB2): Amplification or overexpression of this gene occurs in about 20-30% of breast cancers.
 Expressed in many epithelial tissues during development, playing a role in cell growth and differentiation.
+Amplified or overexpressed in about 20-30% of breast cancers.
+Overexpression of HER2 leads to increased cell proliferation and survival through multiple signaling pathways.

 f) ESR1 and PGR: Genes encoding estrogen and progesterone receptors, respectively.Primarily expressed in reproductive tissues, including breast, ovary, and uterus.
 Their expression increases during puberty and pregnancy.
+Altered expression of these genes, either overexpressed or underexpressed, defines different breast cancer subtypes.
+The misexpression affects hormone-responsive gene regulation, influencing cell growth and survival.

 g) CCND1: Encodes Cyclin D1, often amplified in breast cancer.
 Expressed in various tissues during cell cycle progression.
+Often amplified and overexpressed in breast cancer cells.
+This promotes cell cycle progression and uncontrolled cell division, contributing to tumor growth.

 h) MYC: A proto-oncogene frequently amplified in breast cancer.
 Widely expressed during embryonic development and in adult tissues, regulating cell proliferation and differentiation.
+Frequently amplified and overexpressed in breast cancer cells.
+MYC amplification leads to increased expression of genes involved in cell proliferation and metabolism, further promoting cancer development.

 i) HOX genes: Several HOX genes, including HOXA5, HOXA9, and HOXD10, have been implicated in breast cancer development.
 Expressed during embryonic development in specific spatial and temporal patterns, crucial for body patterning and organ development.
 In adult tissues, they maintain tissue-specific functions.
+Various HOX genes, including HOXD10, are misexpressed in breast cancer, often downregulated in breast cancer tissues.
+This misexpression can lead to altered cell differentiation, increased proliferation, and enhanced invasive capabilities.